 In 1973, Eterna completely redesigned the Super KonTiki.

-Theoretically useless to the average watch owner, the design provided excellent legibility in terms of what matters during a dive.
+Theoretically useless to the average watch owner, but the design provided excellent legibility in terms of what matters during a dive.

 What to Watch out For?